 Analyses of 2344 participants within the POSH cohort, has identified that pathogenic truncating variants in CHEK2 are present in 1.9% of unselected early onset breast cancers within a UK population.
 CHEK2 c.1100delC is the most frequently identifiable variant, accounting for 67.9% of all truncating mutations.
 These figures are consistent with Decker et al. who identified a truncating CHEK2 variant in 1.6% of unselected breast cancer cases within a large UK population based study.6 CHEK2 c.1100delC was the most frequent variant accounting for 81% of truncating mutations.6

 We have determined that patients with a germline CHEK2 pathogenic variant who develop breast cancer have an adverse outcome with reduced OS and DDFS compared to those without, a relationship which persists after adjustment for known prognostic factors.
-We noted that 4/74 individuals (5.7%) removed from the analysis because they presented with M1 disease, carried a pathogenic CHEK2 variant compared with 74/3095 (2.4%) of the total patients in the POSH study.
+We also noted that 4/74 (5.7%) CHEK+ individuals removed from the analysis because they presented with M1 disease, carried a pathogenic CHEK2 variant compared with 74/3095 (2.4%) of the total patients in the POSH study Whilst the numbers are small, this observation is supportive of future work to better define the relationship between CHEK2 mutational status and outcome in early onset breast cancer.

 Our results are consistent with Schmidt et al. who found that CHEK2, c.1100delC mutation carriers had a worse recurrence free and breast cancer specific survival than CHEK2- (HR 1.7 95% CI, 1.2-2.4 (p=0.006)) and (HR 1.4 95% CI, 1.0-2.1 (p=0.072)) respectively but after multi-variable analysis the difference was no longer statistically significant.8 Wesicher et al. also found that ER positive CHEK2 c.1100delC carriers within the BCAC consortium had a significantly increased risk of breast cancer specific death which persisted after multi-variable analysis (HR 1.63 (95% CI, 1.24 to 2.15) p<0.001).16 They also identified a 2.8 fold risk of a second breast cancer (HR 2.8 (95% CI, 2.00 - 3.83 p<0.001).16

 In our study, CHEK2 associated breast cancers are significantly more likely to be Grade 2, ER and PR positive compared to age matched controls with no difference in HER2 expression.
 They are not associated with a TNBC phenotype.
 These results are consistent with other reports of histopathological tumour phenotype associated with germline mutations in CHEK2.
+We were not able to classify into intrinsic subtypes as gene expression data were not available for the POSH study.

 Decker et al found that CHEK2 associated tumours were significantly more likely to be ER-positive OR=3.42 (95% CI, 2.33 - 5.21 (p=1.5x10-11)).6 Cybulski et al. also found that CHEK2-associated cancers were significantly more likely to be oestrogen and progesterone receptor positive (69.7% versus 63.1% (p=0 .002)) and (77% versus 68.7% (p<0.001)) respectively.15 Weischer et al. also found a significantly higher frequency of oestrogen and progesterone receptor positive breast cancers in c.1100delC carriers than CHEK2- (63% versus 57% (p<0.001)) and (46% versus 43% (p=0.01)) respectively.16 Couch et al found no CHEK2 pathogenic variants amongst 1,824 patients presenting with triple negative breast cancer.33 The strong association of a germline CHEK2 pathogenic variant with ER positive disease may support the use of oestrogen receptor blockade such as Tamoxifen as chemoprophylaxis in patients with a CHEK2 related breast cancer risk.15